Financial Aid and Scholarships

 Studying abroad can be affordable!
 Many programs offer the same tuition rates as Kent State, and some programs even have lower tuition.

-It is possible to use your federal financial aid to go on Kent State approved programs.
+It is possible to use your federal financial aid to go on Kent State University-approved programs.
 The Student Financial Aid Office has provided the following document to help inform students about using financial aid abroad.

-It is also possible to use most Kent State scholarships for study abroad costs.
-If you receive a tuition waiver, that can also be applied to eligible study abroad programs.
+It is also possible to use most Kent State scholarships for education abroad costs.
+If you receive a tuition waiver, that can also be applied to eligible education abroad programs.
 It is important to note that if you do receive a tuition waiver, you must make sure to tell your Education Abroad Advisor.

 If you receive Post 9/11 GI Bill funds, you may be able to use that money to help pay for study abroad.
 The U.S. Department of Veterans Affairs has created a sheet to explain what GI Bill funds might cover.

-For more information, contact Financial Aid Counselor Alana Thompson at firstname.lastname@example.org or (330) 672-3209.
+For more information, contact Financial Aid Counselor Jessica Russell at email@example.com or (330) 672-0514.
 Or visit the "Steps to Receive Financial Aid for Education Abroad Programs" page here: http://www.kent.edu/financialaid/education-abroad-financial-aid

-There are many opportunities to apply for study abroad scholarships.
-The listing provided is not a comprehensive list, so students are encouraged to search for additional scholarships.
+There are many opportunities to apply for education abroad scholarships.
+The listing provided is not a comprehensive list; so, students are encouraged to search for additional scholarships.
 It is important to start researching scholarships early, as many have early deadlines of up to a year in advance.

-Additionally, some study abroad programs include scholarships that help pay for things such as tuition or flights.
-These programs can found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.
+Additionally, some education abroad programs include scholarships that help pay for things such as tuition or flights.
+These programs can be found by going to the Program Search page and selecting ‘Yes’ in the parameter box that says Program Specific Scholarship.